 How to engage: techstars.com/accelerators/starburst-space

-Catalyst Space Accelerator, sponsored by the Air Force Research Lab (AFRL) Space Vehicles Directorate, is a defense and national security industry accelerator, headquartered on the Catalyst Campus for Technology and Innovation in Colorado Springs, Colorado.
+Catalyst Space Accelerator, sponsored by the Air Force Research Lab (AFRL) and United States Space Force (USSF), is a defense and national security industry accelerator, headquartered on the Catalyst Campus for Technology and Innovation in Colorado Springs, Colorado.
 The Catalyst Space Accelerator is designed to increase the Air Force’s awareness and rapid acquisition of commercial dual-use space technology by providing relevant business development training to Accelerator companies and connecting these Entrepreneurs with users, decision makers, and potential new customers in the DoD and commercial realms.